Fayette Historic State Park & Townsite

 OTHER NEARBY PLACES TO ADD TO YOUR ITINERARY

-Sac Bay County Park.
-Located five miles south of the state park on M-183, it offers an uncrowded swimming beach, picnic area, and wide-open view of the islands between Garden and Door Peninsulas.
+Located five miles south of the state park on M-183, it offers an uncrowded swimming beach, picnic area and wide-open view of the islands between Garden and Door Peninsulas.
 Another place to kayak and canoe.

-Garden Peninsula Historical Museum.
-Housed in a one-room schoolhouse, it features stories about logging, fishing, and going to school on the peninsula.
+Housed in a one-room schoolhouse, it features stories about logging, fishing and going to school on the peninsula.

-Hiawatha National Forest.
-This national forest is home to acres of hardwoods, inland lakes, motorized trails, and non-motorized trails.
+This is home to acres of hardwoods, inland lakes, motorized and non-motorized trails.